WOHA: History

-The SkyVille @ Dawson public housing estate, completed in 2015, provided the architects with an opportunity to realize many of their ideas about housing, which were first articulated with the Duxton Plains competition.
-According to the architects, SkyVille @ Dawson incorporates design strategies that are intended to promote community living.
-Communal terraces are provided every eleven stories in order to create groupings of 80 homes, referred to as “Sky Villages.”
+The SkyVille @ Dawson public housing estate, completed in 2015, provided WOHA with an opportunity to realize their ideas about housing first articulated in the Duxton Plains competition.
+According to the firm, SkyVille @ Dawson incorporates design strategies that are intended to promote community living.
+Communal terraces are provided every eleven stories to create clusters of 80 homes, referred to as “Sky Villages.”
 The building’s rooftop contains a publicly accessible park.

-Kampung Admiralty, the firm's most recent public housing project, is an integrated development that houses apartments for seniors, a rooftop park and urban farm, a medical center, child- and elder care, retail as well as food and beverage outlets under one roof.
-The project was named "World Building of the Year" at the 2018 World Architecture Festival.

-The scale of WOHA’s built and proposed housing projects is intended to respond to the population growth of Asian cities.
-It is also an outcome of Singapore’s constrained geographic area.
-Wong has stated that the goal of WOHA’s architecture is to create “comfortable garden suburb experience and then replicate it vertically through a megastructure for everyone to enjoy.”
+The scale of WOHA’s projects are intended to respond to the population growth of Asian cities, and also an outcome of Singapore's constrained geographic area.
+Wong has stated that the goal of WOHA’s architecture is to create "comfortable garden suburb experience and then replicate it vertically through a megastructure for everyone to enjoy."
 WOHA present their high-density housing designs as replicable models for urban development.
-However, critics have questioned the universal applicability of this model outside of Singapore’s communitarian political system and coordinated urban planning program.
+However, critics have questioned the universal applicability of this model outside of Singapore's communitarian political system and coordinated urban planning program.

 At the 2016 Venice Architecture Biennale, WOHA launched a book called Garden City Mega City, written in collaboration with Patrick Bingham-Hall.
 The book outlines WOHA’s design strategies in the context of the threats posed by global warming and the pace of Asian urbanization.

-WOHA currently have buildings under construction in Singapore, Indonesia, Australia, Bangladesh, India and China.
+In 2018, Kampung Admiralty was completed, an integrated development that houses apartments for seniors, a rooftop park and urban farm, a medical centre, childcare and eldercare, retail, as well as food and beverage outlets.
+The project was named "World Building of the Year" at the 2018 World Architecture Festival.

+WOHA completed the design of the Punggol Digital District masterplan, a 50-hectare development in Punggol, and Singapore's first Enterprise District in 2018.
+The first phase, which includes Singapore Institute of Technology Campus Heart, also designed by WOHA, completed construction in 2025.

-In August 2019, WOHA was picked by URA as the designer of Singapore's Pavilion for World Expo 2020 in Dubai.
-The team is tasked to create a green oasis on a 1,550 square-meter site in the Expo's Sustainability District.
+In August 2019, WOHA was chosen by URA as the designer of Singapore's Pavilion for World Expo 2020 in Dubai.
+The firm designed a green oasis on a 1,550 square-meter site in the Expo's Sustainability District.

-In July 2020, a team led by WOHA was awarded the project to redevelop the Marina Bay floating platform, which will be renamed "NS Square" when completed in 2025.
+In July 2020, WOHA was selected to redevelop the Marina Bay floating platform, which will be renamed "NS Square" when completed in 2027.